-- 1. Sergeant shall be responsible for installing unrecorded media (memory cards), when applicable, into all District body-worn video systems in accordance with number 2 below and removing all recorded media from District body-worn video systems. - 2.
-Sergeant shall assign identification numbers to all unrecorded media (memory cards), when applicable.
-The Sergeant shall record the identification number, along with the date issued; the Officer issued to, date submitted, officer submitting the media, and any evidence for which the media is held in the Chain of Custody Log. - 3.
-When an incident arises that requires the immediate retrieval of the recording, the Patrol Sergeant, Security Chief or designee shall remove the memory card when applicable.
-The Security Chief shall transfer the recording to the Security Chief's computer video storage file on the District's Security Server and make an appropriate notation in the Chain of Custody Log. - a.
-Upon downloading, the Security Chief or designee shall flag the entry as evidence to ensure that it will not be inadvertently deleted after the one year retention period (per Government Code, Section 53160) for unnecessary video. - 4.
-Security Chief or Sergeant shall conduct periodic reviews to: - a.
+- 1. When an incident arises that requires the immediate retrieval of the recording, the Patrol Sergeant, Security Chief or designee shall remove the memory card, when applicable, or body-worn camera from service.
+The Security Chief shall transfer the recording to the Security Chief's computer video storage file on the District's Security Server. - a.
+Upon downloading, the Security Chief or designee shall flag the entry as evidence to ensure that it will not be inadvertently deleted after the one-year retention period (per Government Code, Section 53160) for non-evidence or investigation related recordings. - 2.
+Security Chief or Sergeant shall conduct periodic reviews to:

+- a.
 Ensure the equipment is being used in accordance with policy and procedures. - b.
-Report and correct any Patrol Officer discrepancies in the use of the body-worn video system. - c.
-Make recommendations for revision to the policy, procedures, officer training or equipment needed. - d.
+Report and correct any Patrol Officer discrepancies in the use of the body-worn camera system. - c.
+Make recommendations for revision to the policy, procedures, officer training, or equipment needed. - d.
 Inspect for equipment damage, loss or misuse and to report and investigate the cause. - e.
-Assess Patrol Officer performance. - 5.
-Minor Patrol Officer misconduct or infraction (non-criminal) discovered during a routine review of recorded material generally should be viewed as training and counseling opportunities and not as a cause for a disciplinary action.
-However, should the behavior or action be serious or become habitual after being previously addressed, the appropriate disciplinary or corrective action shall be implemented and documented against the appropriate personnel.
+Assess Patrol Officer performance. - 3.
+Minor Patrol Officer misconduct or infraction (non-criminal) discovered during a routine review of recorded material generally should be viewed as training and counseling opportunities and not as a cause for disciplinary action.
+However, should the behavior or action be serious or recur or become habitual after being previously addressed, the appropriate disciplinary or corrective action shall be implemented if warranted.